Bouinbi/vTest/README.md

-# Witchattack
+# vTest

-Witchattack is a Linux tool for testing different network attacks, we used Docker and Python to build it
+vTest is a Linux tool for testing different network attacks, we used Docker and Python to build it

 ## Modules Installation